gerbenvoshol/SnpEffWrapper/README.md

 * the default command line of SNPeff in the wrapper was changed to match my personal needs.
 (I suggest you have a look at lines 231 and around on snpEffWrapper/wrapper.py to see if this matches your needs)
 * changed code so it doesn't crash if variants don't have an annotation field
 * the SNPeff summary CSV is produced and kept
+* added a Singularity recipe file for easy deployment
+* Added repo to SingularityHub

 ## Content
   * [Introduction](#introduction)